GenericMappingTools/gmt/trunk/doc/rst/source/supplements/mgd77/mgd77magref.rst

     contain altitude (in km) and time, respectively, but if one or both of these are constant for all records they can be supplied via the **-A** option instead and are thus not expected in the input file.
-    If no input file is given we read *stdin*.
-A note about the CM4 validity domain.
+    If no input file is given we read *stdin*. |br|
+    A note about the CM4
+    validity domain.
 The core field of CM4 is valid from 1960-2002.5 but the ionospheric and magnetospheric fields are computed after the *Dst* and *F10.7* coefficient files.
 We extended here those